Calciferol; Calcitrol; Cholecalciferol; Ergocalciferol

-These are naturally found in foods and are added to milk.
+Some studies suggest that cholecalciferol (vitamin D3) is better absorbed by the body than ergocaliciferol (vitamin D2).
+Both forms are naturally found in foods and are added to milk.
 Not all yogurt and cheese are fortified with vitamin D. Food sources of vitamin D include:

 - Cod liver oil (best source).
-Cod liver oil often contains very high levels of vitamin A which can be toxic over time.
+Cod liver oil often contains very high levels of vitamin A, which can be toxic over time.
 Ask your health care provider about this source of vitamin D.

 - Fatty fish such as salmon, mackerel, tuna, sardines, herring

 - Vitamin D-fortified milk and cereal